 --volume <local-path>:/opt/outto the

-docker runcommand, where <local-path> is a directory you've not already created.
-See Saving Your Changes for more information.
+docker runcommand, where <local-path> is a directory you haven't already created.
+For more information, see Saving Your Changes.

 If your GitHub server-profile repo is private, use the